MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

 DEVICEACTIONRESULTS <IMicrosoftGraphDeviceActionResult[]>: List of ComplexType deviceActionResult objects.
 This property is read-only.
   - `[ActionName <String>]`: Action name
-  - `[ActionState <String>]`: actionState
+  - `[ActionState <String>]`: State of the action on the device
   - `[LastUpdatedDateTime <DateTime?>]`: Time the action state was last updated
   - `[StartDateTime <DateTime?>]`: Time the action was initiated

 DEVICECATEGORY <IMicrosoftGraphDeviceCategory>: Device categories provides a way to organize your devices.
 Using device categories, company administrators can define their own categories that make sense to their company.
 These categories can then be applied to a device in the Intune Azure console or selected by a user during device enrollment.
 You can filter reports and create dynamic Azure Active Directory device groups based on device categories.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: Optional description for the device category.